lambrospetrou/lambrospetrou.github.io/_posts/2013-11-18-edit-wordpress-permissions/2013-11-18-edit-wordpress-permissions.md

 ---
-title: Editing Wordpress permissions guide
+title: Wordpress permissions guide
-url: edit-wordpress-permissions
+url: wordpress-permissions
 ---

 If you have ever installed wordpress on your own server, at some time you faced permissions problems.
 Especially when you are migrating a wordpress blog from one host to another and there is file copying involvement through ftp, scp etc.